Water from a Rock and Hands That Wouldn't Quit — Modern Paraphrase | fresh.bible

 It was that direct.
 That visible.
 That strange.

-But was human.
+But Moses was human.
 His arms got heavy.
 His muscles gave out.
-So Aaron and Hur grabbed a stone, set it under him so he could sit, and then each of them held up one of his arms — one on each side.
+So and grabbed a stone, set it under him so he could sit, and then each of them held up one of his arms — one on each side.
 They held his hands steady until the sun went down.

-And overwhelmed Amalek completely.
+And overwhelmed completely.

 Let that image sit for a second.
 The battle wasn't won by the strongest fighter or the smartest strategy.
-It was won by a tired man on a hill whose friends refused to let his arms fall. couldn't do it alone.
+It was won by a tired man on a hill whose friends refused to let his arms fall.
+Moses couldn't do it alone.
 He literally needed people standing next to him, holding him up when he didn't have the strength to keep going.
 That's not weakness — that's how God designed it to work.
 The person who thinks they can do everything solo isn't strong.
 They're just not tired enough yet.
 Everyone eventually needs an Aaron and a Hur.

 After the battle, God spoke to again — and this time the instruction was about memory:

-"Write this down as a memorial in a book, and make sure hears it: I will completely blot out the memory of Amalek from under heaven."
+"Write this down as a memorial in a book, and make sure Joshua hears it: I will completely blot out the memory of Amalek from under heaven."

-built an and gave it a name: "The Lord Is My Banner."
+Moses built an and gave it a name: "The Lord Is My Banner."

-Then declared:
+Then Moses declared:

 "A hand upon the throne of the Lord!
 The Lord will have war with Amalek from generation to generation."

-There's something powerful about the name chose.
+There's something powerful about the name Moses chose.
 Not "The Lord Is My Weapon" or "The Lord Is My Victory."
 A banner.
 In the ancient world, a banner was what you rallied around.
-It told everyone whose side you were on and whose protection you were under. wasn't celebrating a military win.
+It told everyone whose side you were on and whose protection you were under.
+Moses wasn't celebrating a military win.
 He was declaring an identity: we belong to the Lord, and he fights for us.
 The water from the rock.
 The arms held up on the hill.
 The enemy defeated by sunset.
 Every piece of this chapter points to the same truth — God provides what his people cannot provide for themselves.